futo-org/grayjay-android/plugin-development.md

 ### The plugin fails to load after signing the script and incrementing the version.

 Make sure the signature is correctly generated and added.
 Also, ensure the version number in the config matches the new version number.

-## Additional Resources

-Here are some additional resources that might help you with your plugin development:

-Please

 ## Support and Contact